usds/SME-QA-Website/pages/phases/phone-assessment-interviews/notifications.md

 sidenav: hiring-phases
 phase: phone-assessment-interviews
 sub-phase-order: 040
-intro: It is appropriate to send notifications to all applicants at the end of each phase.
-Use the following NOR codes and notification messages to communicate with applicants.
+intro: As a best practice, you should send notifications to all applicants at the end of each phase.
+Use these NOR codes and notification messages to communicate with applicants.
 ---

 <p class="usa-intro">